pubmob-com/pubmob/pubmob/breach.md

 The following notice was issued via email from Flexbooker.
 Flexbooker software is used to accept bookings at PubMob, and also accepts payments for bookings.

+While financial data was not exposed in this breach, we find this incident highly disappointing and apologize for inconveniences and concerns.

 Thank you,
 - Jeff Langr